MikeCalabro/MLB-hitting-and-pitching/README.md

 Check out my Shiny App  https://calabs97.shinyapps.io/pitching_to_Trout/

-# Data
+# Data:

 As of now, all data used has been scraped from [BaseballSavant's Statcast Data](https://baseballsavant.mlb.com/statcast_search)

 This data was obtained using [BillPetti's baseballr package](https://github.com/BillPetti/baseballr)

+# Important Files In This Repository:

+app.R  -  within the pitching_to_Trout folder... this is where all the code to my app lives!

+data_downloader.R  -  Where I downloaded the data and experimented with visualizations to be used in the app